Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 Two External Reality Checks You Should Actually Read 🧾

-I like external sources that don’t just hype tools.
-These two hit the real problem: humans + automation + confidence.
+I like external sources that do not just hype tools.
+These two hit the real problem: humans, automation, and confidence.

 Automation bias is “the tendency to over-rely on automation.”